jdpolakoff/sampleteach/readme2.md

 ### 3. Inheritance (5 minutes)

 - Often we'll need to take our class and expand on it.
 Think about types of cars, for instance.

-For this case, we create sub-classes through a process called *inheritance.*
+- For these cases, we create sub-classes through a process called *inheritance.*

 In ES6, we extend an existing class with the `extend` keyword.
 This will let us create a subclass: